GundogCodes/Rick-Morty-Reality-s-Edge-Game-/README.md

 ------------------------------------------------------Psuedocode-------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------

- If playerHealth is 1 or more,
+ If playerHealth is greater 0,
-    create Enemy's and randomize enemyPositions across the right of screen move them across the screen towards player increase playerPoints by the second
+    create Enemy's and randomize enemyPositions across the right of screen move them across the screen towards player increase playerPoints by the each kill

 wait for spaceBar to be pressed, when pressed, change player positon to up and down (jump) same for click on player
 If player shoot enemy
     destory enemy

-If player collides with enemy playerHealth -= 50, continue at [end] animate hurt
+If player collides with enemy playerLives -= 1, continue at [end] animate hurt

 If playerHealth =0: gameOn = false
-    display end Message
+    display end screen

 -----------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------LINKS------------------------------------------------------------------